Our Ongoing Response to Support Individuals Experiencing Homelessness

 The City's experience in 2020 confirmed that homeless encampments do not provide a safe, healthy, or secure living environment.
 The cold temperatures during the winter heightened the risks and created more dangerous conditions.
-We saw more use of propane and other unsafe heating situations leading to numerous fires at multiple sites.
-In recent weeks, our city team has continued to visit encampment sites for a situation assessment and to develop a strategy to address the emergent challenges brought on by cold weather.
-These visits have included wellness checks, engaging our Neighbors Helping Neighbors volunteer team to get hats, gloves and socks to occupants, and ensuring every person experiencing homelessness is aware of the additional capacity for emergency shelter and how to access resources.
+We saw more use of propane and other unsafe heating situations, which led to numerous fires at multiple sites.
+Our City team regularly visited encampment sites to assess each location and develop a strategy to address new challenges brought on by cold weather.
+Those visits included wellness checks, engaging our Neighbors Helping Neighbors volunteer team to get hats, gloves and socks to occupants, and ensuring every person experiencing homelessness was aware of the additional capacity for emergency shelter and how to access resources.
 The City went from a count of nearly 400 individuals in encampment sites to less than 50 in seven months.

 In addition to the hotel program Ramsey County began post-COVID to add shelter program capacity, Luther Seminary, Mary Hall, Bethesda Hospital and the Provincial House at Carondelet (for families with minor children) are now open.
-Freedom House in downtown Saint Paul, operated by Listening House, will soon be open for drop-in referral and other services during the day.
-In partnership with Ramsey County, we have created options to serve couples, including LGBTQ couples, provide storage of belongings, and meet transportation needs.
+Freedom House in downtown Saint Paul, operated by Listening House, is also open for drop-in referral and other services during the day.
+In partnership with Ramsey County, we have created options to serve families and couples, including LGBTQ couples, provide storage of belongings, and meet transportation needs.

 While these efforts help respond to the urgent needs brought on by this pandemic, we share an ongoing commitment to long-term permanent, affordable, and supportive housing to address housing instability in our community.
 Going forward our goals include: Connecting residents to longer-term supportive community resources; de-escalating situations without risk of resident harm; and providing a supportive and appropriately trained response team of City staff.

 Frequently Asked Questions

-Q. What indoor options are you providing for residents of the encampments?
+Q. What indoor options are provided for residents of the encampments?

-In addition to the hotel program Ramsey County began in early 2020 to add shelter program capacity, Luther Seminary, Mary Hall, and the former Bethesda Hospital and the Provincial House at Carondelet are now open.
+In addition to the hotel program Ramsey County began in early 2020 to add shelter program capacity, Luther Seminary, Mary Hall, the former Bethesda Hospital and the Provincial House at Carondelet are now open.
 These provide individual housing units with options to serve couples, including LGBTQ couples.
 Families are also provided individual housing units in additional locations.